danielrotar/evasion/README.md

 Players should connect on the ports specified as arguments to the jar after it has started executing.
 Each message sent in either direction (to client or to server) should/will end with a newline.

-Upon connecting, players will be promted with `sendname`; they should respond with their team name.
+Upon connecting, players will be prompted with `sendname`; they should respond with their team name.
 The game won't start until both players have done so.

 Multiple games will be played during a single session.
 At the start of each game, the player will receive the message `hunter` or `prey`, which identifies their role in the upcoming match.
 Players should not respond to this message.